 Team and Facilities

 Farrowing Room Preparation: A successful farrowing begins by preparing the room for both the sow and her piglets.
-The temperature of the farrowing room should be kept between 70o and 76o F to maximize sow comfort.
-In addition, provide additional heat sources, such as heat lamps and/or mats, to create a comfort zone between 90o and 98o F for piglets.
+This includes cleaning, drying, and disinfecting the farrowing room and equipment to help prevent neonatal scours, as well as checking water nipples to make sure they function correctly and deliver approximately 0.5 gallons of water per minute.
+The temperature of the farrowing room should be kept between 70 and 76°F to maximize sow comfort.
+In addition, provide supplemental heat sources, such as heat lamps and/or mats, to create a comfort zone between 95 and 98°F for piglets.

-Team Communication: Effective communication across the team and continuous training are vital.
-Regular discussions about farm goals, protocols, and the importance of each team member’s role help to build a cooperative and efficient working environment.
+Team Communication: Effective communication and continuous training are essential.
+Regular discussions about farm goals, protocols, and the importance of each team member’s role help build a cooperative and efficient working environment.

-Monitor Farm Performance: Farms investing in extended care, such as 24-hour supervision, must focus on the right priorities to ensure a return on their investment.
+Monitor Farm Performance: Farms investing in extended care must focus on the right priorities to ensure a return on their investment.
 Ensure the staff is focused on the most critical tasks, such as checking on sows and piglets and managing their environment.
-Monitoring key performance indicators such as stillborn rates or pre-wean mortality is very important.
-This data helps identify areas of opportunity to improve and gauge the effectiveness of implemented strategies.
-Regular record-keeping and real-time monitoring enable adjustments to be made quickly on farm.

 Sow Care